 RUSSIANS Katsapy, Kasapy, Katsaby, Katsapnia, Katsapskiye, adj.
-An ethnic slur for Russians especially from Ukrainian perspective.
-Katsapo-fashysty A compound word made up from KATSAPY (see above) and FASCISTS Laptenogiye A derogatory term for Russians referring to the Russian peasant historical footwear - bast shoes Literally meaning People Wearing Bast Shoes Mokshantsy See above (RESIDENTS OF CRIMEA AND DONBAS) Putinoidy A derogatory term for Vladimir Putin, President of Russia, supporters composed with a suffix usually used to name a race or creatures with similar fea- tures, like humanoids, mongoloids Raseyany, Raseyskiye, adj.
-Words used sarcastically - derogatively to name Russians based on a colloquial word for RUSSIA as pronounced by poor educated people - RASEYA instead of ROSSIYA Rashynskiye, adj.
-A sarcastic word for RUSSIAN, adj. based on pro- nunciation of this word in English Riuts'kiye Ruz'ge, Riuz'ge Sarcastic words for RUSSIANS playing around the pronunciation of this word in Russian Rakshasy A derogatory word for Russians based on similarity in sounding with Rakshasas, a race of usually ma- levolent demigods, acting as man-eaters and being embodiments of the power of evil Rus'kamirnyye See above (RESIDENTS OF CRIMEA AND DONBAS)
+An ethnic slur for Russians, especially from Ukrainian perspective.
+Katsapo-fashysty A compound word made up 'kaysapy' (see above) and fascists.
+Laptenogiye A derogatory term for Russians referring to the Russian peasant historical footwear, bast shoes.
+Literally meaning 'people wearing bast shoes'.
+Mokshantsy See above (residents of Crimea and Donbas).
+Putinoidy A derogatory term for Vladimir Putin, President of Russia.
+Supporters composed a suffix, usually used to name a race or creatures with similar features, like humanoids, mongoloids.
+Raseyany, Raseyskiye, adj .
+Words used sarcastically (derogatively) to refer to Russians based on a colloquial word for Russia as pronounced by poorly educated people - Raseya instead of Rossiya.
+Rashynskiye, adj.
+A sarcastic word for Russian (adj.) based on the pronunciation of this word in English.
+Riuts'kiye Ruz'ge, Riuz'ge Sarcastic words for Russians playing on the pronunciation of this word in Russian.
+Rakshasy A derogatory word for Russians based on sounding like Rakshasas, a race of usually malevolent demigods, acting as man-eaters and being the embodiment of evil.
+Rus'kamirnyye See above (Residents of Crimea and Donbas).

-Svinorylyye A pejorative word composed of Russian words for SWINE and SNOUT, literally PEOPLE WITH SWINE SNOUT Svinosobaki A pejorative word composed of Russian words for SWINE and DOG Vatnostan A derogatory word meaning the country of territory of 'VATA' (see above) composed with a suffix 'stan' (see above) Zales'ye An old historical name for a territory of present-day Central Russia dating to the times of Kyivan Rus', literally meaning BEHIND THE FOREST because in the 11th-12th cc. this was a far borderland.
-Zaporebrik A sarcastic name for Russia originated from the internet meme appeared when the Russian-Ukrainian war started in 2014.
-It may be interpreted as BEHIND THE BORDER, in this case meaning BEHIND THE BORDER OF CIVILIZED WORLD Mordor A figurative, sarcastic name for Russia referring to the realm and base of the evil Sauron in the J. R. R. Tolkien's fictional world of Middle-earth Skolenovstansk An illusion of some city located on the occupied territory which name ends in 'ansk'.
-The name is made up of phrase 'S KOLENEY VSTAN' or 'to rise from one's knees', i.e. 'to become free' Khuylostan A slur for Russia made with suffix 'stan' (see above).
-The first part originates from PUTIN - KHUYLO slo- gan literally meaning Putin is Dickhead inimum de
+Svinorylyye A pejorative word composed of the Russian words for swine and snout, literally 'people with swine snout'.
+Svinosobaki A pejorative word composed of the Russian words for swine and dog.
+Vatnostan A derogatory word meaning the country or territory of 'vata' (see above), composed with a suffix '-stan' (see above).
+Zales'ye An old historical name for a territory of present-day central Russia, dating to the times of Kyivan Rus', literally meaning 'behind the forest', because in the 11 th -12 th cc. this was a far borderland.
+Zaporebrik A sarcastic name for Russia originated from the internet meme that appeared when the Russian-Ukrainian war started in 2014.
+It may be interpreted as 'behind the border'; in this case, meaning 'behind the borer of the civilized world'.
+Mordor A figurative, sarcastic name for Russia referring to the realm and base of the evil Sauron in J.R.R.
+Tolkien's fictional world of Middle-earth.
+Skolenovstansk An illusion of some city located on the occupied territory whose name ends in '-ansk'.
+The name is made up of the phrase "S Koleney Vstan" or 'to rise from one's knees' (i.e., 'to become free').
+Khuylostan A slur for Russia made with suffix '-stan' (see above).
+The first part originates from the slogan, Putin-Khuylo, literally meaning "Putin is Dickhead".